 - Bulgaria: Bulgaria has one of the lowest flat income tax rates in the European Union, making it an attractive destination for individuals and businesses.

 While zero tax or low tax rates can be appealing, there are other factors to consider when evaluating a country for personal or business purposes, such as the overall economic climate, political stability, infrastructure, and quality of life.

 Strategic Planning: Tips for Australian Expats and Foreign Investors

 Successfully navigating the world’s lowest taxes requires strategic planning.
 Here are some tips to help guide your journey:

-- Seek expert advice: Tax laws are complex.
-Engaging with tax professionals can help you understand the nuances and plan accordingly.
+- Seek Expert Advice: Tax laws are complex.
+Engaging with tax professionals, such as Odin Tax, can help you understand the nuances and plan accordingly.